saidfreeds13/Social_syntax_of_street-networks/README.md

 ## A. The Block-Scheme of the method ##
+Street-network morphology is operationalized via Space Syntax.
+Its key measuresare Integration and Choice calculated for street segments.
+One can prepare the dataset with syntactic measures in a QGis module "Graph Analysis".
-Street-network morphology via Space Syntax is taken for the  and its key measures of Integration and Choice.
-Whereas, the social organization is uderstood as a pattern of streets' functionality across the neighborhood.
-The operationalization for the social organization is done via a diveristy metric, showing how diverse and dense the functional uses of each street's segment.
+Social organization of space is uderstood as a distribution of urban functions across a neighborhood.
+The operationalization for the social organization is done via a functional diveristy metric, showing how diverse and dense the social appropriation of each street's segment is.

 <p align="center">
   <img width="1080" height="1080" alt="BS_methodology drawio" src="https://github.com/saidfreeds13/Theiss_package/blob/0bbd5afda8f602ead7da3659a5dacf80bcbe6af1/canvas.png">